lmtoy/lmtoy_2018-S1-MU-8/README.md

 ApJ on April 15, 2022) - [Heyer et. al 2022]
 See https://ui.adsabs.harvard.edu/abs/2011ApJS..193...19K

+In addition, NGC628 was observed in CO, where a relatively large number of obsnums (10/22) were not usable.
+Only 12 were selected for the combination, but there might be some art left to improve that.

 The data produced for the paper were processed with the very first version of the pipeline (at the time named lmtoy_reduce.sh and lmtoy_combine.sh).
 The purpose of these scripts is not to reproduce the exact data presented in the paper, but